KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 * django-health-check package (can add Celery, Redis, Postgres)
 * django-watchman

-He gave an exemple of extending the Django admin by adding checks.
+He gave an example of extending the Django admin by adding checks.
 He had an issue with Celery- too few tasks were processed.
 He put a panel into the admin to capture the last 24 hours of tasks processed through Celery.

 He gave some general tips for troubleshooting
 * Use the power of isolating variables and narrowing scope
 * Be like Frances Elizabeth Holberton- "break the execution- does the system work up to this point."
 Similarly, Python Debugger (PDB) can be used to create breakpoints to step through the code to find the issue.
-* Avoid tunnel vision- seek broad pespectives and alternative approaches
+* Avoid tunnel vision- seek broad perspectives and alternative approaches

 Strategies for dissecting complex issues
 ![](djangocon-us-2024-recap-images/jack-strategies-for-dissecting-complex-issues.png)

 "A problem well stated is a problem half solved."
 John Dewey

-Troushooting often involves stating the problem and asking for help
+Troubleshooting often involves stating the problem and asking for help
 * Rubber duck debugging
 * Know when to seek assistance
 * Learn how to ask for help effectively